Majorana edge and end states in planar Josephson junctions: Results

 The character of the topological gap ($\tilde{\Delta}$) is shown in Fig.~\ref{fig4}(a) as a function of $E_Z$ and $\phi$, with $\theta_{so}=\pi/4$.
 The crystallographic and magnetic field orientations were chosen as $\theta_c=3\pi/4$ and $\varphi_B=\pi/2$, respectively, ensuring that the condition in Eq.~(\ref{optimal-topogap}) is satisfied.
 A distinctive feature of this regime is that, unlike the previously discussed cases, edge-like MSs can emerge at superconducting phase differences close to $\pi$.
 Additionally, the coexistence of Rashba and Dresselhaus SOCs leads to an overall enhancement of the topological gap.

 As in the cases discussed in the previous subsections, in phase-biased JJs with both Rashba and Dresselhaus SOC transitions between edge and end-like MSs can also be induced by tuning the magnetic field while keeping the phase fixed at an appropriate value [e.g., following the dotted line from the cyan dot to the magenta square in Fig.~\ref{fig4}(a)] or by fixing the magnetic field and tuning the phase difference [e.g, following the dotted line from the cyan triangle to the magenta square in Fig.~\ref{fig4}(a)].
 Remarkably, the coexistence of Rashba and Dresselhaus SOC allows for transitions between edge and end-like MSs in phase-unbiased junctions, something not observed in systems with only Rashba or only Dresselhaus SOC.
-As shown in Fig.~\ref{fig4}(a), the self-tuning of the ground-state phase (green solid line) as the Zeeman energy varies creates a transition pathway between (red) regions hosting edge-like MSs and (blue) regions hosting end-like MSs.
+As shown in Fig.~\ref{fig4}(a), in a phase-unbiased JJ the self-tuning of the ground-state phase (green solid line) as the Zeeman energy varies, creates a transition pathway between (red) regions hosting edge-like MSs and (blue) regions hosting end-like MSs.
 For instance, along the ground-state trajectory, the edge-like MSs at the cyan dot can transition into the end-like MSs at the magenta cross.
+Further increasing the Zeeman field induces a $0$–$\pi$ jump in the ground-state phase, causing edge-like MSs to re-emerge.

 For completeness, the probability densities of the MSs corresponding to the $E_Z$ and $\phi$ values indicated by the cyan triangle, magenta square, and cyan dot in Fig.~\ref{fig4} are shown in Figs.~\ref{fig4}(b)-(d), respectively.
 Both the edge-like MSs [Figs.~\ref{fig4}(b) and (d)] and the end-like MSs [Fig.~\ref{fig4}(c)] exhibit strong localization along the junction direction, resulting in very stable MSs within the first topological region, which contains a single pair of MSs.
 This stability is evident in the energy spectra presented in Figs.~\ref{fig4}(e)-(g) for $\phi=0,\pi/2,3\pi/5$, where very flat zero-energy MSs (red lines) with an enhanced topological gap, compared to the cases with only Rashba SOC [see Figs.~\ref{fig2}(e)-(g)] or only Dresselhaus SOC [see Figs.~\ref{fig3}(e)-(g)], are clearly visible.
 Notably, the transition between edge-like (cyan dot) and end-like (magenta square) MSs induced by varying $E_Z$ while keeping $\phi=\pi/2$ is very robust, with MSs maintaining their zero energy and protected by a sizable topological gap, as can be appreciated in Figs.~\ref{fig4}(f).